2016rshah/blog/posts/12-books-12-months-2024.md

 El Viento Conoce Mi Nombre by Isabel Allende (September Bonus Round!)
 Green Squall by Jay Hopler (September Bonus Round!)
 Giovanni's Room by James Baldwin (September Bonus Round!)
+If on a winter's night a traveler by Italo Calvino (October) Hamlet by William Shakespeare (October Bonus Round!)
+Pilgrim Bell by Kaveh Akbar (November)
+Invisible Cities by Italo Calvino (December)
 ```

 See also: